jonaprieto/online-atps/README.md

 $ cabal install
 ````

-Also, yo may interested in checking the Makefile and execute `make install-bin`.

 #### Usage

-The work flow using OnlineATPs consists mainly in provide a problem in TSTP format, and ATP name and then wait over a second while the request takes place in TPTP world and returns with a response.
+The work flow using OnlineATPs consists mainly in provide a problem in
+[TSTP](http://www.cs.miami.edu/~tptp/TSTP/) format, and ATP name and then wait over a second while the request takes place in [TPTP World](http://www.cs.miami.edu/~tptp/) and returns with a response.
 Let's see.

 * See all ATPs available running the command